cozy/cozy-stack/docs/apps.md

 [jobs documentation](./jobs.md).
 The `file` field should specify the service code run and the `type` field describe the code type (only `"node"` for now).

+If you need to know more about how to develop a service, please check the [how-to documentation here](https://github.com/cozy/cozy.github.io/blob/dev/src/howTos/dev/services.md).

 ### Available fields to the service
 During the service execution, the stack will give some environment variables to the service if you need to use them.